programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Does researching a group of users with whom the researcher is less culturally familiar open the door to causing unintentional harm?
 Who speaks for communities being researched online?
 Researchers should consider their own cultural context and limitations in interpreting discourse from other cultures and contexts.

 There are no clear answers to these challenging questions, but they should nonetheless be asked and studied.
-Digital Humanities (DH) researchers should fully incorporate ethical thinking in the use of their code: not everything that could be mined, analyzed, published, and visualized from YouTube should be.
+Digital Humanities researchers should fully incorporate ethical thinking into the use of their code: not everything that could be mined, analyzed, published, and visualized from YouTube should be.

 There are a variety of resources that can help researchers think through such ethical issues.
 The University of California at Berkeley hosted a conference on ethical and legal topics in June 2020, recorded in the open access book [_Building Legal Literacies for Text Data Mining_](https://berkeley.pressbooks.pub/buildinglltdm/).
 Review also [the LLTDM website](https://buildinglltdm.org/), as well as the [Association of Internet Researcher’s Ethics page](https://aoir.org/ethics/) and Annette Markham's [Impact Model for Ethics: Notes from a Talk](https://annettemarkham.com/2017/07/impact-model-ethics/).

 ### Video Selection

-The most direct way to select videos for research is to visit the YouTube site, and capture a list of video IDs: these are the set of alphanumeric characters that appear in the video's URL, immediately after `watch?v=`.
-For example, in the illustration below, the video ID is circled in red: `24xsqyMcpRg`.
-Video IDs are constant and do not change over time.
+The most direct way to select videos for research is to visit the [YouTube](https://www.youtube.com/) site, and capture a list of video IDs: these are the set of alphanumeric characters that appear in the video's URL, immediately after `watch?v=`.
+See for example the video ID circled in red in the illustration below: `24xsqyMcpRg`.
+These IDs are constant and do not change over time.

 {% include figure.html filename="en-or-text-mining-youtube-comments-02.png" alt="Screenshot of YouTube video with video ID in browser link circled in red" caption="Figure 2.
 Screenshot of YouTube video with video ID in browser link circled in red" %}

 For this lesson, we gathered comment data by searching YouTube for 'black lives matter george floyd'.
 We selected a total of six videos from politically polarized news sources (as ranked by [allsides.com](allsides.com)), from the left-leaning New York Times, Vox, and NBC News, and the right-leaning Daily Mail, Fox News, and the Daily Wire.
 Choosing multiple videos is often the best approach for the exploratory stages of research, because while YouTube makes available a wide range of metadata about each video (number of likes, title, description, tags and more), the YouTube API may not return comment data for every video searched.
 For politically salient topics, an ideal dataset will include an equal number of videos from creators representing both the opposing political perspectives, and should have a substantial number of comments (~2000+) to minimize the skew that outlier comments can introduce.
 Finally, the total comments from each viewpoint should be balanced.
 In this case, we made sure that comments from the political left and right were similar in number.

+>You may prefer to simply [download the sample dataset](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/AllComments__News_v_Comedy_BLM_Coverage.xlsx) and focus on the analysis stage, in which case you can skip the next two sections directly to [Setting Up your Coding Environment](#Set-Up-your-Coding-Environment).

 ### Querying YouTube's API

->You may prefer to simply [download the sample dataset](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/AllComments__News_v_Comedy_BLM_Coverage.xlsx) and focus on the analysis stage, in which case you can skip directly to [Setting Up your Coding Environment](#Set-Up-your-Coding-Environment).

 We recommend using [YouTube Data Tools](https://ytdt.digitalmethods.net/) to query YouTube’s API.
 YouTube Data Tools is developed by Bernhard Rieder, Associate Professor in Media Studies at the University of Amsterdam, and supported by the Dutch Platform Digitale Infrastructuur Social Science and Humanities.
 Rieder maintains and regularly updates the tool to ensure its continuing compatibility with YouTube’s API.
-We’ve found it to be one of the best open-source and user-friendly tools available for acquiring YouTube data, because it uses pre-set credentials to access YouTube’s APIv3, saving you from registering your own Google account and keeping up-to-date on the newest API changes.
+We’ve found it to be one of the best open-source and user-friendly tools available for acquiring YouTube data, because it uses pre-set credentials to access YouTube’s APIv3, saving you from registering your own Google account and keeping up to date on the newest API changes.

 With this tool, you can use video IDs to pull video metadata and comments via keyword search.
 You can also generate network diagrams of users, videos, and recommended videos.
 YouTube Data Tool outputs a neatly organized `.csv` spreadsheet of the downloaded comments alongside metadata about the exact time the comment was made, user information, and information about replies.
 Using this spreadsheet, a simple sort on the **replyCount** column can extract threaded conversations in order to focus on dialogue.
 The comments alone could also be concatenated into one large text file for topic modeling or other corpus analytics.